Know Your Rights: Fair Housing Laws

 ERIE COUNTY FAIR HOUSING LAW

 On Thursday, April 26, 2018, Erie County passed the County of Erie Fair Housing Law.
-This legislation is consistent with federal and state fair housing laws while also banning discrimination throughout Erie County on the basis of one’s gender identity, immigration status, and lawful source of income.
+This legislation is consistent with federal and state fair housing laws while also banning discrimination throughout Erie County on the basis of one’s gender identity, immigration and citizenship status, and lawful source of income.

 Source of income discrimination, in particular, is pervasive throughout Erie County and perpetuates much of the widespread residential segregation found throughout Western New York.
-With this landmark legislation, housing providers will no longer be allowed to deny prospective tenants access to safe and affordable housing merely because they receive rental assistance, disability benefits, Supplemental Security Income, veteran’s benefits, or other government subsidies and lawful non-wage income
+With this landmark legislation, housing providers will no longer be allowed to deny prospective tenants access to safe and affordable housing merely because they receive rental assistance, disability benefits, Supplemental Security Income, veteran’s benefits, or other government subsidies and lawful non-wage income.

 Federal Fair Housing Act